AdamWongCH/analytics-thinking/2-Problem-Framing/lab/README.md

 In the lesson, you learned how to define problems.

-In the exercise, you refined vague requests.
+In the exercise, you explored a vague request.

-In this lab, you will formalise a problem.
+In this lab, you will formalise your thinking into a structured problem definition.

 ---